gmalexander/YAUTF/README.md

 YAUTF, Yet Another Unit Testing Framework, is a small, lightweight unit testing framework for C++.
 It aims to deliver a lightweight solution to the problem of standardizable and maintainable unit testing output.

-Please note that as a LGPL v3 library, `yautf` will require you to supply the source to YAUTF or any modifications on request by your users.
+Please note that as a LGPL v3 library, `yautf` will require you to supply the source to `yautf` or any modifications on request by your users.

 ### Contributions